JaviyaShreya/MAD_Practical5_21012011032/README.md

 6. Open Camera

+Explicit Intent − It going to connect the internal world of an application such as start activity or send data between two activities.

+Implicit Intents − It going to connect with out side application such as call, mail, phone,see any website ..etc.

+1
+ACTION_VIEW

+Display information about the person whose identifier is "1".

+2
+ACTION_DIAL

+Display the phone dialer with the person filled in.

 An intent lets you start an activity in another app by describing an action you'd like to perform, such as "view a map" or "take a picture," in an Intent object.

 ![image](https://github.com/JaviyaShreya/MAD_Practical5_21012011032/assets/98646013/3bc79cdf-e019-4535-850c-978738e4a47a)